 It could have been avoided.
 I could have chosen to have faith and to be positive, to believe that everything would come right in the end and that I would land back on my feet, which I eventually did.

 Had I been optimistic I would have saved myself a great deal of mental suffering.

 Maybe you’ve been through a similar time of hopelessness.
 And if so, I’m sure it affected you greatly.

-- In Hope Theory, which is a psychological view of hope, it’s believed that when we are hopeful we are given the motivation to make positive choices and to take positive actions that will move us along the path to success.
+- In Hope Theory, which is a psychological theory of hope, it’s believed that when we are optimistic we are given the motivation to make positive choices and to take positive actions that will move us along the path to success.
 A lot of research backs this claim.
 But forget the science.
-We can all fell, inside, what it is like to be hopeful and why we need hope so much.
+We can all feel, inside, what it is like to be hopeful and why it matters so much.

-Hope Theory was created by psychologist Richard Snyder (you can read more about Snyder’s hope theory on MindTools.com).
-Snyder devised a way to measure how much hope someone has.
+Psychologist Charles R. Snyder devised a way to measure how much hope someone has.
 He called it the Hope Scale.